kiith-sa/AutoDDoc/README.rst

 AutoDDoc was created by Ferdinand Majerech aka Kiith-Sa, kiithsacmp[AT]gmail.com

-Some of the CSS code and DDoc macros was created by `Digital Mars <http://www.digitalmars.com>`_, creators of the D programming language.
+Most of the CSS code and DDoc macros were created by `Digital Mars <http://www.digitalmars.com>`_, creators of the D programming language.

 AutoDDoc was created using Vim on Kubuntu Linux, as a tool for the